Posted by IKO Community Management on September 5, 2019 at 9:00 AM

 - HOA homes that “support green design would, on average, result in a lifecycle savings of 20 percent of total construction costs – more than 10 times the initial investment.”

-- Professional property managers, like IKO Community Management in Frederick, run about two-thirds of HOA-governed communities.
+- Professional property managers, like IKO Community Management, run about two-thirds of HOA-governed communities.
 Others are run by resident volunteers or elected homeowners.

 - Many HOA boards encourage environmentally friendly practices, including built-in ENERGY STAR® appliances, solar panels, adequate shading over outdoor air conditioning units, and more.